NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 ### NFDI4Microbiota Participants and Supporting Societies
 Participants are participating institutions with contact person(s) for each institution.
-The list of all participants and supporting societies and their contact details are found [here](https://nextcloud.nfdi4microbiota.de/index.php/f/106081) (internal link).
+The list of all participants and supporting societies and their contact details are found [here](https://nextcloud.nfdi4microbiota.de/f/106081) (internal link).
 All participants are members of the mailing list participants-at-nfdi4microbiota.de.

 ### Ambassadors
-Ambassadors are young researcher (PhD students, Post Docs, etc.) of microbiology research groups.
+Ambassadors are young researchers (PhD students, Post Docs, etc.) of microbiology research groups.
 They actively [registered](https://helmholtz-hzi.limesurvey.net/158936?newtest=Y&lang=en) and are part of the mailing list ambassador-at-nfdi4microbiota.de.

 ## Communication

-Within the consortium, as well as externally, we have several communication possibilities throughout different channels:
+Within the consortium, as well as externally, we have several communication possibilities through different channels:

 ### NFDI4Microbiota mailing lists
 For the communication with different groups inside and outside the consortium, the following mailing lists are available: